Best German City Names: 200+ Historic & Imaginary Ideas

 Lichtenau

-Light meadow, suggesting a clearing in dark forests, perhaps where religious communities brought enlightenment
+Light meadow, suggesting a clearing in dark forests or a religious settlement

 Wolfsbach